 The One Card from Capital One is the best P-Card because of the ability for businesses to earn and maximize rewards, streamline the purchasing process, and benefit from flexible billing options.
 Unlike the cards on our list, it does have a cardholder fee of $35 per card, and it’s both a purchasing card and a corporate card.
 If you use a corporate card, you should consider developing a corporate credit card policy to set expectations with card users.

-Compared to a normal small business credit card, purchasing cards need to be repaid in full at least monthly, which means they generally have lower costs.
-The One Card from Capital One carries no interest since it’s a charge card and any unpaid balances will result in a late fee.
+The One Card from Capital One carries no interest since it’s a charge card, and any unpaid balances will result in a late fee.
 The major downside to this card is that it carries a $35 fee per card, unlike the rest of the cards on our list.

 The costs of the One Card from Capital One are: